 The measure cracks down on common deceptive practices that have been used in the addiction treatment industry, including fraudulent marketing strategies and patient brokering in which client referrals are exchanged for payments of any kind.

 Finding facilities that offer trusted South Florida addiction treatment that can be trusted may have gotten a boost from both recently passed legislation.
-Because many people make the trip to South Florida for drug treatment and recovery services, it is important that they know they will receive the care they can trust.
+Because many people make the trip to South Florida for drug treatment and recovery services, they must know they will receive the care they can trust.